-Details of the cost of tuition, materials/supplies and fees for each program of study are included in the catalog.
+Details of the cost of tuition, materials/supplies and fees for each program of study are included in this catalog.
 Please refer to tuition and fees for details.
 A Financial Aid Counselor will provide students with complete information on available funding and payment schedules.
 Access Careers accepts all fees in terms of cash, certified check, private and government voucher, grants, scholarship approval and credit card.
-The school has other tuition payment plans available for students also.
+The school has other tuition payment plans available to students as well.